FlyingRhenquest/ImguiWidgets/README.md

  * Provide load/save support
    ** To SQL database - Done.
 This will always be native build only.
    ** Export to JSON - Done for Native build (May do emscripten too.)
-   ** Load/Save to REST - Load works in emscripten, still have to
+   ** Load/Save to REST - Load works in emscripten and natively.
-      implement for native build and implement POST support in the GUI.
+      Still need to implement a POST to save back to the server.
  * Native and emscripten builds (Done)
  * Learn more about Imgui (Done :-)
  * Demonstrate a non-trivial full-stack application written entirely